 With Privatix, “any user can sell his spare or idle Internet broadband to the Network and get paid for it instantly with crypto.
 The payments come from buyers, who purchase the bandwidth via third-party applications or directly.”

-Privatix issues users PRIX tokens for participating in their blockchain, although their software is still developing and how much you can earn seems to vary quite greatly from what I’ve read.
+Privatix issues users PRIX tokens for participating in their blockchain.
+Although its software is still developing and how much you can earn seems to vary quite greatly from what I’ve read.

 The Mysterium Network provides another option to sell your bandwidth for cryptocurrency, and the concept is incredibly similar to Privatix.